solid/webid-oidc-spec/application-workflow-detailed.md

 }
 ```

-Notice this in this new token, the app is now the issuer and the audience is the specific serer to which we are sending a request.
+Notice this in this new token, the web app is now the issuer and the audience is the specific serer to which we are sending a request.
 The id_token field contains the same token that we've saved to local storage.

 #### 2. Request sent